-Winning the competition can be worth up to €85.1m in prize money, a huge figure.
-It is a total that includes match win bonuses too, in addition to the round-by-round figures listed in the table below.
+Winning the competition can be worth up to a huge €85.1m in prize money.
+It is a total that includes match win bonuses in addition to the round-by-round figures listed in the table below.

 The winners will in fact earn even more than that once television income is factored in.

 And there is further cash on offer for reaching the following year’s UEFA Super Cup, with €4.5m going to the eventual winner of that trophy and €3.5m for the runners-up.